frameless/huishoudboekje-nl-design-system-demo/CONTRIBUTING.md

 If you're working on a specific issue, the name of your branch should be the number of the issue.
 > If you're working on [this issue](https://gitlab.com/commonground/huishoudboekje/app-new/-/issues/469), you're working on branch `469`.

-If your work is not related to a specific issue, give your branch a clear name, but keep it as short a possible.
+If your work is not related to a specific issue, give your branch a clear name, but keep it as short as possible.
 For example, if you're working on design changes, use `design` as your branch name.

 > The name of your branch will be used to spin up a review app on our Kubernetes cluster.
 > The URL to that review app will be `https://hhb-{branch-name}.nlx.reviews`.

+## Merging your changes

 When ready, create a [Merge Request](https://gitlab.com/commonground/huishoudboekje/app-new/-/merge_requests) and ask for a review.
 Please describe your changes in the description, to make reviewing easier.
+Hint: use the title of the issue that your MR is related to as the title of your MR!

 After approval, if you'd like to merge your branch, always merge **into** `develop`.
 If you're a few commits behind `develop`, please don't merge `develop` into your branch, pull and rebase onto `develop` instead.